Canon 30D vs 450D

 |14.||Canon XT||Y||- / -||-||-||-||2.0||-||-||-|

 Studio photographers will appreciate that the Canon 30D (unlike the 450D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 30D and the 450D have been discontinued, but can regularly be found used on eBay.
+Both the 30D and the 450D have been discontinued, but can regularly be found used on ebay.
 The 30D was replaced by the Canon 40D, while the 450D was followed by the Canon 500D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 30D Manual (free pdf) or the online Canon 450D Manual.
+Further information on the features and operation of the 30D and 450D can be found, respectively, in the Canon 30D Manual (free pdf) or the online Canon 450D Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 30D and the Canon 450D?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.